jefmathiot/gros_calin/README.md

 ## Usage

-Create a configuration file (see the _Configuration Section_ below), then start the server:
+Create a configuration file (see the _Configuration_ section below), then start the server:

     $ gros_calin